fossunited/monschool-website/courses/mypy-primer/introduction/intro-to-type-annotations.md

 and hard to read very quickly.

-Fortunately for us, Python 3.0 had anticipated the idea of code annotations, and tit added a way to add extra information on things like function definitions, that are _completely ignored_ by the interpreter itself, but can be inspected by other tools.
+Fortunately for us, Python 3.0 had anticipated the idea of code annotations, and it added a way to add extra information on things like function definitions, that are _completely ignored_ by the interpreter itself, but can be inspected by other tools.